berkeley-scf/slurm-eml-2016/intro.md

 # to see a bunch of useful information on all jobs
 alias sq='squeue -o "%.7i %.9P %.20j %.8u %.2t %l %.9M %.5C %.8r %.6D %R %p %q"'
 sq

-wwall -j JOB_ID
 ```

-We could also include the SLURM flags in the submission script:
+We could also include the SLURM flags in the submission script.
+Here's the simplified script:

 ```
 #!/bin/bash
 python calc.py >& calc.out
 ```

+and here is the job submission:

 ```
 sbatch --job-name=test --time=00:03:00 job.sh